 For my dad’s birthday we drove down to the Merchant Marine Academy on Kings Point in Long Island.
-We went to the Merchant Marine Museum.
+We first visited the onsite Merchant Marine Museum.
 Lots of interesting history and ship models.
 We had lunch at the Seafarer’s Restaurant and then went to the Library to try and find any information on my grandfather Robert Fletcher.
 He graduated from Kings Point in 1943 and went into Naval Service soon after.We found out that the academy was not active until 1944, so my grandfather was actually trained at sea.

 The archivist only had Kings point yearbooks back until 1944, so no luck there.
 We found more information on the ships he served on, the USS Ajax (AR-6) and USS Delta (AR-9).